Small businesses often suffer from low budgets and limited resources when it comes to marketing. This restricts their brand exposure.

 You can rank higher on SERPs with the following SEO tips for small businesses:

-• List your company on Google My Business to reach local audience
+- List your company on Google My Business to reach the local audience.

-Pay-per-click (PPC) advertising helps small businesses display ads in search engines when people search a specific keyword.
-It’s a type of paid marketing in which you (advertiser) have to pay a fee every time your ad is clicked.
+Pay-per-click (PPC) advertising helps small businesses display ads in search engines when people search for a specific keyword.
+It’s a type of paid marketing in which you (the advertiser) have to pay a fee every time your ad is clicked.

 PPC advertising might involve a tough bidding war when you’re launching a campaign.
 But that’s not the case with local keywords, as they are less competitive and underutilized.

-When you add an audience to a campaign or ad group, select from a wide range of categories—like fans of travel, people shopping for cars, or targeted people that have visited your website or app.
-Google Ads will show ads to people who likely fall in these categories.
+When you add an audience to a campaign or ad group, select from a wide range of categories—like fans of travel, people shopping for cars, or target people who have visited your website or app.
+Google Ads will show ads to people who likely fall into these categories.

 One advantage that email marketing has over other small business marketing strategies is personalization.

 In email marketing, you own the email list of target buyers, unlike other platforms.
-Plus, you don’t have to send a common message to the masses that results in a low conversion rate.
+Plus, you don’t have to send a common message to the masses, which results in a low conversion rate.
 Instead, you can tailor the message according to the customer and their stage in the buyer’s journey.

 To leverage email marketing strategy for small businesses, learn the following tactics:

-• Customer segmentation based on demographics or activity
+- Customer segmentation is based on demographics or activity.

 More than selling, businesses use social media to build strong relationships with customers.